Joaopmoliveira/CuranSDK/Curan/website/HumanRobiticsSDK/screenshots.md

 > warning: **To run this application you should start the FRIPlusBridge previously described**

 Although a trivial task, we wrote a software solution that shows you the pose of the robot in real time as you specify the region of interest in space you wish to reconstruct.
+Two main reasons for this, first because its fun, second because it gives you some idea of how large this box is with respect to the size of the world.

 # Do volumetric reconstruction in real-time with high fidelity and low latency